 This example begins to answer an important question: How does decision-making in teams differ from individual decision-making?
 Group decision-making can be more difficult because it introduces another level of complexity—you have to weigh multiple (and sometimes conflicting) perspectives.

 When making business decisions as a group, it’s easy to feel overwhelmed, and it’s also tempting to ignore everyone else’s wishes to push your own motives to the forefront.
 Thankfully, the following group decision-making techniques can help give everyone a voice while bringing calm to the chaos.

 The importance of using group decision-making techniques in management

 If using a group to come to a decision is so complicated, why not just make a well-considered decision as a leader without consulting the group at all?
 Because no one likes a dictator—but also because there are some great advantages to consulting a group before making a decision.

 Say you’re preparing to launch an exercise tracker app.
 The app relies on sensors to track movement and steps.
 However, the app is biased toward the movement of the people who designed it; you may not have considered, for instance, that some people move with the help of a wheelchair.
 Or that some people prefer to exercise in a pool.

-Relying on just one person to make decisions about the product means that, even if the person is very empathetic, the product will be biased in favor of that person’s worldview.
+Relying on just one person to make decisions about the product means that, even if the person is very empathetic, the product will be limited by and biased in favor of that person’s worldview.